 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Logan is worth considering.

-As is often the case in a small village, Logan doesn't have a public transportation system that people use for their commute.
+Logan is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Logan in 2022 was $21,812, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $87,248 for a family of four.
 Logan also has one of the higher rates of people living in poverty in the nation, with 30.25% of its population below the federal poverty line.